lingz/meteor-reactive-class/README.md

 ```

 ### Coffeescript based inheritance
-Easy coffeescript extension that fits well with the syntax
+Easy coffeescript extension that fits well with the syntax.
+Note that you must
+call `ClassName.initiliaze.call(@)` during the constructor, or the
+ReactiveClass will not correctly get its fields.

 ```coffeescript
 PostCollection = new Meteor.Collection("posts");